 Lixisenatide is not approved for use by anyone younger than 18 years old.

-Lixisenatide is usually injected once per day.
-Use lixisenatide within 60 minutes (1 hour) before your first meal of the day.
+Lixisenatide is usually injected once per day within 60 minutes (1 hour) before your first meal of the day.
 Try to use the medicine at the same time each day.

-Your care provider will show you the best places on your body to inject lixisenatide.
+Your healthcare provider will show you where on your body to inject lixisenatide.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 Never share an injection pen, cartridge, or syringe with another person, even if the needle has been changed.
 Sharing these devices can allow infections or disease to pass from one person to another.